FintanH/talks/read-the-functional-manual/slides.md

 # Let's Go Fishing

-* Problem of naming and description shown
+* So we know that we should name and describe things

-* How can we add more documentation?
+* How can we add these as documentation?

 * So let's going fishing for some Haddock